 On October 13, 1972, a chartered twin engine plane carrying an Uruguayan rugby team crash landed high in the Andes mountains.
 How they survived has inspired both admiration and horror.

-At first, none of the passengers panicked.
+As the plane encountered its first signs of trouble, none of the passengers panicked.
 Few even showed much alarm.
-Most of the 45 on board were in their late teens and early twenties, members of a rugby team traveling from Uruguay to play an exhibition in Chile, and they whooped and hollered when their chartered plane hit turbulence over the Andes and dropped several hundred feet.
+Most of the 45 on board were in their late teens and early 20s, members of a team traveling to play an exhibition in Chile, and they whooped and hollered when their chartered plane hit turbulence over the Andes and dropped several hundred feet.
 Then the plane hit a second air pocket, and dropped some more—and now, suddenly, as it fell beneath the cloud cover, the passengers could see a mountain face just 10 or 20 feet away.

 “Is it normal to fly so close?” one of them, Panchito Abal, asked his friend Nando Parrado.

 “I don’t think so,” Parrado replied.
 Then his world went black.

 When he awoke, almost 48 hours had passed.
 It was Friday, October 13, 1972, and the Uruguayan Air Force Fairchild F-227 had crashed into a glacial valley high in the Andes.
 The tail was missing—cut away from the rest of the fuselage by the right wing, which had sheared off after hitting the mountainside.